Shumpei-research/dianote/10_fullmodel/index.md

 ![fig10_1](./fig/fig-01.png)

 Here, these angles have a redundancy of $2n\pi$ .
-This redundancy is utilized to naturally express the string wrapping around the axes of diabolos.
+This redundancy is utilized to express the string wrapping around the axel of diabolos.
-In the simplest situation where all the diabolos are simply sitting on the string without wrapping,
+In the situation where all the diabolos are simply sitting on the string without wrapping,
 $\theta_i$ are defined so that $0 \le\theta_i < 2\pi$ .
-In this case, especially $\pi \le \theta_i < 2\pi$ , since diabolos are not flying.
+Note that physics require $\pi \le \theta_i < 2\pi$ , since diabolos are not flying.
 Additionally, define so that $0 \le \phi_0 < 2\pi$ .
 Then $\phi_i \: (i=1,...,N+1)$ is intuitively defined as shown below so that you tilt the coordinates as you go from left to right.